Studies on Electrical Properties of Resistive Plate Chamber (RPC): Numerical Model

 \subsection{Comparison with SCM Model}

 To compare with the results produced by the SCM model \cite{Ammosov1997}, the same Bakelite RPC, used in \cite{Ammosov1997}, has been modeled in the present numerical work.
 The specifications of the RPC components have been tabulated in table \ref{table1}.
 Here, \textit{t, a, w, d} represent the geometrical parameters, such as thickness, area, width, diameter, while $\rho, R_s, \kappa$ denote the volume resistivity, surface resistivity and relative permittivity of the device components respectively.
+Following the RPC model described in \cite{Ammosov1997}, the distance between two button spacers is 10 cm and the gap between the button and the side spacers at the edge is kept at 7.85 cm.
 The conductive coat (graphite), applied all over the resistive electrode (Bakelite), has been assumed as an equipotential surface following the SCM model.

 The amount of dark current flowing through different sections of the RPC obtained in this work has been compared to that produced by the SCM model.
 The comparison has been presented in table \ref{table2}.